Skip to content

 • Individual Kubernetes nodes in the cluster

-• Cluster-wide metrics (pods, nodes, deployments, statefulsets, cronjobs count)
+• Cluster-wide metrics (pods, nodes, deployments, statefulsets, daemonsets, cronjobs, jobs count)

 • Overall cluster health